How Gemba Walks Sustain a Strong Continuous Improvement Culture in Factories

 Furthermore, some organizations implement a Gemba Walk dedicated to improvement, committed to chasing down Waste.

-Mobile Gemba Walk App & Audit Solution
+Mobile Gemba Walk App & Audit Software

 Managers use issues and nonconformities from audits, and Gemba walks to generate ideas for improvement.
 Users link pictures, log relevant information and repercussions.